Go Back

 Notes

 c) Beef Stock Cubes - As mentioned in the recipe, it's only the cubes you want i.e NOT diluted in water.
 The juice from tomatoes will dilute the stock.
-Just make sure you crumble them in or if you're using jelly stock then make sure they're thoroughly mixed in.
+Just make sure you crumble them in, or if you're using jelly stock, then make sure they're thoroughly mixed in.

-d) Time - Allowing the chilli to simmer on low heat for a long period of time is crucial in both the consistency and flavour of this dish.
+e) Time - Allowing the chilli to simmer on low heat for a long period of time is crucial in both the consistency and flavour of this dish.
 If the sauce isn't properly reduced, it will have a watery consistency and the flavours won't have developed properly.
 As I said, you're looking at around an hour and a half, if not longer.

-f) Serving - Traditionally I'll always serve with rice, but serve with whatever you fancy!
+g) Serving - Traditionally I'll always serve with rice, but serve with whatever you fancy!
 Baked potato and cornbread work great.

-g) Leftovers - This dish also lends itself to the perfect leftover lunch.
+h) Leftovers - This dish also lends itself to the perfect leftover lunch.
 Pop in the fridge (or freezer for long term), thoroughly reheat and plonk on a jacket potato for the perfect lunch the next day.
 Or use them for Leftover Chilli Garlic Dough Balls!

-h) Updated - This recipe was updated on 21/10/19 with extra spices and longer cooking time.
+i) Updated - This recipe was updated on 21/10/19 with extra spices and longer cooking time.

 Nutrition